 If you’re new to online therapy, it’s normal to worry that it might not have the same benefits as in-person.
-Back during Covid-19, when everyone in therapy had to switch to virtual therapy, many health professionals were concerned that it would have a negative impact on outcomes, and many clients assumed they would have a less satisfying experience.
+During Covid-19, when everyone in therapy had to switch to virtual visits, many therapists were concerned that outcomes would worsen, and many clients assumed they would have a less satisfying experience.

 Since then, there has been significant research exploring online versus in-person therapy — and countless online therapy sessions — and the news is overwhelmingly good.